ngardiner/ngardiner.github.io/ha.md

 For anyone with scripting and automation background, Home Automation provides a way to outsource things we would typically manage manually to smart processes which are able to read and react to many dynamic values from dynamic sensors around our home.

-For around $x, we have managed to turn our house into a Smart House, providing time saving and lifestyle improving routines to make our lives easier, increasing our security and safety, and
+For around $2,000 Australian Dollars ($1,500 USD), we have managed to turn our house into a Smart House, providing time saving and lifestyle improving routines to make our lives easier, increasing our security and safety, and saving money through the reduction of electricity

+### Purpose

+The purpose of this document is to capture and record the design, testing and integration of all of these home automation tools and platforms, document things which worked and things which didn't.
+Nothing that is endorsed or suggested here is authoritative - most of the information here is gathered using trial and error.
+Certain retailers or sources which I preferred to use during the construction of my Home Automation platform were based on my own preferences, location and experiences.
+Your mileage may vary.

 ## System Architecture